surifirstpin/AcuBI_Technical_Documents/Version.6/Dashboard.md

 ## Step 1: Customize Layout

 AcuBi has ability to create multiple report layouts.
-Depending on requiremente layout formats are categorized in 2 ways.
+Depending on requirement this layout are categorized in 2 ways.

 -   **Flow Layout**  defines multiple layout options for reports provided scroll bar.